binary-manu/static-cross-openssh/README.md

 one can set the variable `xxx/VERSION` (where `xxx` is one of the items above) in the following ways:

-* keep it undefined: the default version for the package will be used, just as before;
+* keep it undefined: the default version for the package will be used;
 * define it to an empty string: requests the latest upstream version to be used;
 * define it to a non-empty string: override the default and use this version.